The Apple-1 Registry

 State

-Some added wires and resistor on front.
-Video connector changed to different soldered connector.
+Some added wires and a resistor on the front.
+Video connector changed to a different soldered connector.
 Cassette Interface with modification.
-Added blue capacitor at power section.
+Added blue capacitor in the power section.

 Stories